Working with Test Settings

 {% endhint %}

-For a step-by-step guide on adding tests from **Shared by ThousandEyes**, see [Getting Started with Network & App Synthetics Tests: Shared by ThousandEyes](https://docs.thousandeyes.com/product-documentation/getting-started/getting-started-with-cloud-and-enterprise-agent-tests#shared-by-thousandeyes).
+For a step-by-step guide on adding tests from the **Shared by ThousandEyes** page, see [Getting Started with Network & App Synthetics Tests: Shared by ThousandEyes](https://docs.thousandeyes.com/product-documentation/getting-started/getting-started-with-cloud-and-enterprise-agent-tests#shared-by-thousandeyes).

 ## The Test Settings Page